 Stud Wall Kit 50mm DFM

-Block airborne and impact sound that transfer through poorly insulated walls.
+Once installed on your walls, these materials block airborne and impact sound that transfer through poorly insulated walls.
 Standard stud wall construction does very little to block the passage of sound.
 This solution will increase wall mass and reduce vibration through the walls structure.
 The result will be significant noise reduction compared to untreated stud walls.
 This solution is suitable for rooms divided by light weight internal walls which do not block sound transfer.

-AC50 acoustic sealants are used to seal the edges of the boards and around the perimeter of the wall.
+Each layer of 12.5mm acoustic plasterboard is denser than standard plasterboard.
+Using it allows you to stagger the joints of the first layer of boards.
+Then, AC50 acoustic sealants are used to seal the edges of the boards and around the perimeter of the wall.
 Using acoustic sealant will ensure no small gaps are left between the boards for sound to escape.

 |Airborne Sound Insulation|